Purpose and Scope

 - The direct supervisor and Human Resources representative together will compile a findings

-of the investigation report.
+of receipt of the final investigation report.

 - Protected personnel information will not be provided to complainants.